AnushaG-P/R-Tableau-Analystics-Project/README.md

 # R-Tableau-Analystics-Project

 1) The files are uploaded accoring to the course schedule.
-THe tableau files have calulated metrics used to perform statistical analysis & return values which can be further used as a property & applied to the data.
+The tableau files have calulated metrics used to perform statistical analysis & return values which can be further used as a property & applied to the data.

 2) Each csv file has its corresponding xlsx file for easier access to data for visulization purposes.